-All the circumstances of the case make it likely that the 'Puma Creepers' design had been disclosed at least in December 2014 and it was widely announced to the relevant publics, including the European Union.
+Contrary to what was mentioned by the RCD proprietor, the photograph posted on Footwear News is of sufficient quality.
+All the circumstances of the case make it likely that the new Puma 'Creeper' design had been disclosed at least at the beginning of July 2015.
+The article was public and widely viewed by the relevant publics within the European Union.

-Finally, contrary to what was sustained by the RCD holder, even if 'Creeper' shoes were not sold before 25/07/2015 (the date of the start of the grace period), the fact that the design was disclosed through internet publications is enough to negate novelty and/or individual character of the RCD.
+Finally, contrary to what was sustained by the RCD holder, even if 'Creeper' shoes were not sold before 25/07/2015 (the date of the start of the grace period), the fact that the design was disclosed through internet publications is enough to destroy novelty.